 Chile has a stable government and a strong economy, and is generally considered to be the safest country in South America.
 Santiago, the capital of Chile, is a modern, cosmopolitan city of five million people in the foothills of the Andes.
 As Chile is in the southern hemisphere, their seasons are opposite those of Chicago.
 Therefore, when students arrive in Chile in January, it is summer in South America (Chile's beaches are only an hour or so away).
 The weather will get cooler as the semester goes on, so by July there's snow (and skiing) on top of the Andes although the weather in Santiago will still be in the 50's.

 Students have the opportunity to receive Loyola credit for courses taken during this program.
-Many Loyola students who have participated in the program have been majors or minors in International Studies, Political Science, History, Latin American Studies, Psychology, Spanish, Social Work and Philosophy, and several of these students have gotten courses in Chile approved to count toward their major, minor or toward core curriculum requirements.
+Many Loyola students who have participated in the program have been majors or minors in Global and International Studies, Political Science, History, Latin American Studies, Psychology, Spanish, Social Work and Philosophy, and several of these students have gotten courses in Chile approved to count toward their major, minor or toward core curriculum requirements.
 To see the courses that have been approved for major, minor, or core curriculum credit already, search the Chile program in the study abroad course approval database.

 Type of Accommodation